 Choosing what information you want to know about each college is simple, but going out and collecting that data is a whole different story.

-Using Google
+1. Using Google

-While this method seems easy enough on the surface, it can get quite tedious when forced to keep going back and forth between your spreadsheet and Google, clinking through links, waiting for webpages to load, and then finding the data on that page.
+While this method seems easy enough on the surface, it can get tedious when forced to keep going back and forth between your spreadsheet and Google, clinking through links, waiting for web pages to load, and then finding the data on that page.
 This may be the most time-consuming method of the four options.
 Additionally, some information may be difficult to locate as it’s often buried deep within a college’s website.

-The Common Data Set
+2. The Common Data Set

 Another potential option is to use the Common Data Set (CDS), a database of information pooled together by data providers in the higher education community and publishers such as the College Board, Peterson’s, and U.S. News & World Report.

-To use the Common Data Set, go to Google and enter the school of your choice followed by ‘Common Data Set.’
+To use the Common Data Set, go to Google and enter the school of your choice, followed by ‘Common Data Set.’
 Click on the first link associated with the school’s official website.

 For example, I searched ‘Harvard Common Data Set’, and clicked the top result.
 What comes up is typically a PDF filled with small font and at least 30 pages of information.
-The next step would be to sift through each page until you find the specific piece of information you’re looking for.
+The next step would be to sift through each page until you find the specific information you’re looking for.

-IPEDS
+3. IPEDS

 Similar to the Common Data Set, the IPEDS, or Integrated Postsecondary Education Data System, is a website run by the National Center for Education Statistics.
 The website has many different options for helping you navigate your college search, but the one that pertains to a college spreadsheet is their ‘Search for a College’ option.

-Road2College’s College Insights Tool
+4. Road2College’s R2C Insights Tool

 You can try it out for free here.